bgokoglu/aws-lambdaminimalapi-s3/Readme.md

 ## Terraform

 ### Update profile
-Update AWS profile name in the main.tf
+Replace the AWS PROFILE with your own in main.tf.
 ```json
 provider "aws" {
   profile = "[YOUR_PROFILE]"